intel/nauta/docs/user-guide/actions/view_cli_help.md

 ```

-You can view help for any command and available subcommand(s).
-The following example shows generic syntax; brackets are optional parameters, but [subcommand] requires [command].
+You can view command-help for any command and available subcommand(s).
+The following example shows generic syntax; brackets are optional parameters, but a [subcommand] requires the [command] syntax.

 `nctl [command_name] [subcommand] --help`